AMShelton/GIAnT-MATLAB/README.md

- ├ 📈 motionDSz           (BandRegistration always; MultiRoiRegistration when refStackTemplate is enabled) ├ 🖼️ meanIM              (StripRegistration and MultiRoiRegistration only; not written by BandRegistration) ├ 📈 recNegErr           (StripRegistration and MultiRoiRegistration only; not written by BandRegistration) ├ 📈 motionC             (StripRegistration / Bergamo only) ├ 📈 motionR             (StripRegistration / Bergamo only) ├ 📈 motionZ             (reserved; not written by any current script) ├ 📈 brightnessDS        (BandRegistration only)
+ ├ 📈 motionDSz           (BandRegistration always; MultiRoiRegistration when refStackTemplate is enabled) ├ 🖼️ meanIM              (StripRegistration and MultiRoiRegistration only; not written by BandRegistration) ├ 📈 recNegErr           (StripRegistration and MultiRoiRegistration only; not written by BandRegistration) ├ 📈 motionC             (StripRegistration only)
+ ├ 📈 motionR             (StripRegistration only)
+ ├ 📈 motionZ             (reserved; not written by any current script) ├ 📈 brightnessDS        (BandRegistration only)
  ├ 📈 logLikelihoodDS     (BandRegistration only)